Braids, conformal module and entropy

 and let $b = (b_0 , \ldots , b_{k-1}) \in {\mathbb C}^k$.
 To eliminate $z$ from the two equations (\ref{eq8.1a}) and (\ref{eq8.1b}) consider $P$ and $Q$, $Q (z,w) \overset{\rm def}{=} z^k + b_{k-1} \, z^{k-1} + \ldots + b_0 - w$, as polynomials in $z$ with coefficients being polynomials in $w$.
 They are relatively prime.
 The resultant $R$ is a polynomial in $w$ (and in the coefficients $a$ and $b$).
 It can be written as

 where $p$ and $q$ are polynomials in $z$ and $w$ (and in the coefficients $a \in {\mathbb C}^n$, $b \in {\mathbb C}^k$).
 If $z$ satisfies (\ref{eq8.1a}) and (\ref{eq8.1b}) then $R(w) = 0$.
+Vice versa, if $Q (z,w) =0$ and $R(z)=0$, then $P(z)=0$.
 This allows to think about solutions of (\ref{eq8.1a}) as part of zeros of a ``composition of algebraic functions'' determined by the equations $Q(z,w) = 0$, respectively by $R(w) = 0$.
 The method consists now in choosing the coefficients $b$ depending on $a$ so that the ``algebraic functions'' depend on a smaller number of variables.
 This method brings the general equation of degree~7 to the equation

 The $7$-tuple of solutions of (\ref{eq8.1c}) is an algebraic function of degree~7 depending on three complex variables.
 Hilbert was interested in the ``complexity'' of the general $7$-valued algebraic function, in other words, he wanted to know how far one can go in this process to get formulas beyond radicals.